-nonsimultaneous transmit and receive (NSTR) link pair: [NSTR link pair] A pair of links corresponding to stations (STAs) affiliated with a multi-link device (MLD) for which the receiver requirements specified in 36.3.21 (Receiver specification) are not met on one of the links when a STA affiliated with the MLD is transmitting on the other link.
+nonsimultaneous transmit and receive link pair (NSTR link pair): A pair of links corresponding to stations (STAs) affiliated with a multi-link device (MLD) for which the receiver requirements specified in 36.3.21 (Receiver specification) are not met on one of the links when a STA affiliated with the MLD is transmitting on the other link.

 NOTE—If an MLD supports transmission on link 1 concurrently with reception on link 2, but cannot support transmission on link 2 concurrently with reception on link 1, this pair of links is NSTR for that MLD.

-nonsimultaneous transmit and receive (NSTR) mobile access point (AP) multi-link device (MLD): [NSTR mobile AP MLD] A mobile access point (AP) multi-link device (mobile AP MLD) with one NSTR link pair.
+nonsimultaneous transmit and receive mobile access point multi-link device (NSTR mobile AP MLD MLD): A mobile access point (AP) multi-link device (mobile AP MLD) with one nonsimultaneous transmit and receive (NSTR) link pair.

-non-space-time-block-coding (non-STBC) frame: [non-STBC frame] A frame that is transmitted in a physical layer (PHY) protocol data unit (PPDU) that has the TXVECTOR STBC parameter equal to 0, or a frame that is received in a PPDU that has the RXVECTOR STBC parameter equal to 0.
+non-space-time-block-coding frame (non-STBC frame): A frame that is transmitted in a physical layer (PHY) protocol data unit (PPDU) that has the TXVECTOR STBC parameter equal to 0, or a frame that is received in a PPDU that has the RXVECTOR STBC parameter equal to 0.

-non-traffic indication map (non-TIM) mode: [non-TIM mode] A sub 1 GHz (S1G) non-access point (non-AP) station (STA) power save mode in which a non-AP S1G STA need not listen for traffic indication map (TIM) Beacon frames but transmits at least one PS-Poll or trigger frame to the associated access point (AP) every listen interval.
+non-traffic indication map mode (non-TIM mode): A sub 1 GHz (S1G) non-access point (non-AP) station (STA) power save mode in which a non-AP S1G STA need not listen for traffic indication map (TIM) Beacon frames but transmits at least one PS-Poll or trigger frame to the associated access point (AP) every listen interval.

-non-traffic indication map (non-TIM) station (STA): [non-TIM STA] A sub 1 GHz (S1G) non-access point (non-AP) STA that has entered the non-TIM mode.
+non-traffic indication map station (non-TIM STA): A sub 1 GHz (S1G) non-access point (non-AP) STA that has entered the non-TIM mode.

-nontransmitted basic service set (BSS) identifier (BSSID): [nontransmitted BSSID] A BSSID corresponding to one of the basic service sets (BSSs) when the multiple BSSID capability is supported that is not transmitted explicitly, but that can be derived from the information encoded in Probe Response, Beacon and directional multi-gigabit (DMG) Beacon frames and neighbor reports.
+nontransmitted basic service set identifier (nontransmitted BSSID): A basic service set identifier (BSSID) corresponding to one of the basic service sets (BSSs) when the multiple BSSID capability is supported that is not transmitted explicitly, but that can be derived from the information encoded in Probe Response, Beacon and directional multi-gigabit (DMG) Beacon frames and neighbor reports.

-non-trigger-based (non-TB) physical layer (PHY) protocol data unit (PPDU): [non-TB PPDU] A PPDU that is not transmitted using high efficiency (HE) TB PPDU (HE TB PPDU) or extremely high throughput (EHT) TB PPDU (EHT TB PPDU) format.
+non-trigger-based physical layer protocol data unit (non-TB PPDU): A physical layer (PHY) protocol data unit (PPDU) that is not transmitted using high efficiency (HE) trigger-based (TB) PPDU (HE TB PPDU) or extremely high throughput (EHT) TB PPDU (EHT TB PPDU) format.

-null data physical layer (PHY) protocol data unit (PPDU): [NDP] A PPDU that carries no Data field.
+null data physical layer protocol data unit (NDP): A physical layer (PHY) protocol data unit (PPDU) that carries no Data field.

-null data physical layer (PHY) protocol data unit (PPDU) (NDP) 1M: [NDP_1M] An NDP carrying medium access control (MAC) information (CMI) frame that is transmitted using the S1G_1M format.
+null data physical layer protocol data unit 1M (NDP_1M): A null data physical layer protocol data unit (NDP) carrying medium access control (MAC) information (CMI) frame that is transmitted using the S1G_1M format.

-null data physical layer (PHY) protocol data unit (PPDU) (NDP) 2M: [NDP_1M] An NDP carrying medium access control (MAC) information (CMI) frame that is transmitted using the S1G_SHORT format.
+null data physical layer protocol data unit 2M (NDP_2M): A null data physical layer protocol data unit (NDP) carrying medium access control (MAC) information (CMI) frame that is transmitted using the S1G_SHORT format.

-null data physical layer (PHY) protocol data unit (PPDU) (NDP) carrying medium access control information (CMAC) PPDU: [NDP CMAC PPDU] A PPDU with no Data field used by the PHY to provide to the medium access control (MAC) the service of carrying MAC information in the SIGNAL field of the sub 1 GHz (S1G) PPDU.
+null data physical layer protocol data unit carrying medium access control information PPDU (NDP CMAC PPDU): A physical layer (PHY) protocol data unit (PPDU) with no Data field used by the PHY to provide to the medium access control (MAC) the service of carrying MAC information in the SIGNAL field of the sub 1 GHz (S1G) PPDU.

-operational modulation and coding scheme (MCS): [operational MCS] An MCS that belongs to the operational MCS set.
+operational modulation and coding scheme (operational MCS): A modulation and coding scheme (MCS) that belongs to the operational MCS set.

-operational modulation and coding scheme (MCS) set: [operational MCS set] The set of MCSs that a station (STA) is capable of receiving.
+operational modulation and coding scheme set (operational MCS set): The set of modulation and coding schemes (MCSs) that a station (STA) is capable of receiving.
 The operational MCS set is typically advertised in the physical layer (PHY) capabilities element(s), e.g. HT and VHT Capabilities elements.

-opportunistic power save (OPS) access point (AP): [OPS AP] A high-efficiency (HE) AP that supports the OPS mechanism.
+opportunistic power save access point (OPS AP): A high-efficiency (HE) access point (AP) that supports the opportunistic power save (OPS) mechanism.